Razor-Css/Documentaion/docs/index.md

 Welcome to the Razor-CSS docs!

-Here you will lean how to add/use the Razor-CSS icon libary!
+Here you will lean how to add/use the Razor-CSS CSS framework and icon library!